 This section of ACOG’s website has information on the health care reform law for ob-gyns, patient FAQs, details of ACOG’s work on reform, and links to more information.

-American Medical Association (AMA) – Health System Reform
+American Medical Association (AMA) – Affordable Care Act

-This website has general information on what reform means to physicians and patients, an overview of major provisions, health reform news, and other resources for physicians and patients.
+This website has general information on what reform means to physicians and patients, an overview of major provisions, and other resources for physicians and patients.

 Enroll America’s mission is to ensure that all Americans are enrolled in and retain health coverage.
 The website has information about the Affordable Coverage Act, health coverage options, and how to enroll.

 Families USA – Affordable Care Act

 Families USA is a national nonprofit, non-partisan organization.
 This website links to resources on the health care reform law, information on implementation, and other publications.

 This is a collection of articles from the journal Health Affairs on health care reform.
 The full text of some articles is available for free; others have an excerpt and require payment or a subscription to view the full text.

 This is the federal government’s health care reform website.
 There is an online tool where users can find options and apply for health coverage as well as information on the health reform law.

 Healthcare Information and Management Systems (HIMSS) – Meaningful Use OneSource